-Renewable and synthetic liquid fuels covered in this section are typically hydrocarbons (composed of 99% hydrogen and carbon) and that are known as a drop-in replacement for diesel fuel (refer to potential impacts detailed in this section).
+Renewable diesel fuels covered in this section are typically hydrocarbons (composed of 99% hydrogen and carbon) and that are known as a drop-in replacement for diesel fuel (refer to potential impacts detailed in this section).
 These fuels must be per the specifications and characteristics described below, and in all the relevant sections in this publication in order to be used in the engines, and to reduce the risk of downtime.

-Renewable fuels are derived from renewable resources such as planted crops (soy, palm, rapeseed, etc.), used cooking oil, animal fat, biomass, algae, and others.
-Renewable fuels reduce the carbon footprint of the fuels on a Life Cycle Analysis basis.
-Renewable fuels can be derived from fats and oils through a hydrotreating process.
-These fuels are then called HVO (hydrotreated vegetable oils) or Renewable Diesel.
+Renewable diesel fuels are derived from renewable resources such as planted crops (soy, palm, rapeseed, etc.), used cooking oil, animal fat, biomass, algae, and others.
+Renewable diesel fuels reduce the carbon footprint of the fuels on a Life Cycle Analysis basis.

+Renewable diesel can be derived from fats and oils through a hydrotreating process.
+These fuels are then called HVO (hydrotreated vegetable oils).
+Renewable diesel can also be referred to as renewable paraffinic diesel, HDRD (hydrogenationderived renewable diesel), or HEFA (hydroprocessed esters and fatty acids).

 Biomass can be converted to renewable fuel through various processes and is typically called BTL (Biomass-to-Liquid).